Craig Kimbrel: 2010

 Kimbrel got his first call-up from the Gwinnett Braves on May 15, 2010, to replace the injured Jair Jurrjens on the roster.
 He was called up for the second time in his career on June 4, 2010, to replace Takashi Saito, who was placed on the 15-day DL.
 He earned his first major league save on September 19, 2010, against the New York Mets.
 Kimbrel's record for the 2010 season was 4–0, with one save and a 0.44 ERA in 20 2/3 innings.
 He recorded 40 strikeouts and 16 walks.
-In the 2010 NLDS, he was the losing pitcher in Game 3 against the eventual World Series Champion San Francisco Giants.
+In the National League Division Series, he was the losing pitcher in Game 3 against the eventual World Series champion San Francisco Giants.

-2011
+2011: Rookie of the Year

 Kimbrel made the roster to start the 2011 season as the team's primary closer.
-He was successful in his first four save opportunities before blowing his first career save on April 21, 2011.
-On June 3, 2011, in a game versus the New York Mets, Kimbrel passed the record for most saves by a National League rookie before the All-Star break.
-He is the fastest Braves pitcher to reach 100 career strikeouts, doing so in 59 1/3 career innings.
-His new record surpassed the previous record set by John Rocker in the 1998–1999 season, where it took Rocker 70 career innings to reach the 100 career strikeout mark.
-On July 5, his 26th save matched Jonathan Papelbon's record for most saves by a rookie before the All-Star break.
+He was successful in his first four save opportunities before blowing his first career save on April 21.
+On June 3, in a game against the New York Mets, Kimbrel passed the record for most saves by a National League (NL) rookie before the All-Star break.
+He is the fastest Braves pitcher to reach 100 career strikeouts, doing so in 59 1/3 career innings, surpassing the previous record set by John Rocker, who needed 70 innings to reach 100 strikeouts.
+On July 5, Kimbrel' 26th save matched Jonathan Papelbon's MLB record for most saves by a rookie before the All-Star break.
 On July 7, Kimbrel's 27th save of the year against the Colorado Rockies broke Papelbon's record.